usnistgov/SAMURAI/docs/data/data_readme_2019.rst

 Information for Measurements Conducted on :code:`2-1-2019`
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-3 Planar Apertures offset in the X direction by lambda/4 @ 30GHz (2.5mm)
+3 Cylindrical Apertures offset in the X direction by lambda/4 @ 30GHz (2.5mm)

 - :data_root:`2019/2-1-2019/`

+.. include:: data_metafile_info/2-1-2019.auto.rst

 |
 |